DC FanDome Is A Success With 22 Million Views To Prove It

 What DC FanDome managed to do that stands far above SDCC’s event is the unique fan dedication.
 SDCC’s event almost felt like an obligatory event that was held so that they wouldn’t skip a year, and panels felt thrown together at the last minute.
 Whereas the DC FanDome event included panels that we genuinely wanted to learn from, creators that wanted to connect with fans, and a pretty good virtual experience with limited tech errors.

 Marvel has also been having a less-than-exciting year.
-The next big things have all been pushed back, including Black Widow, WandaVision, and Falcon and the Winter Soldier.
+The next big things have all been pushed back, including Black Widow, WandaVision, and Falcon and the Winter Soldier which won’t be debuting in August on Disney+ as we hoped.
 We’re all psyched for these releases, but they’re stories that aren’t entirely new.
 Meanwhile, a new Batman film with a promising lead, a sequel to an incredibly successful debut, and early information on upcoming productions are things worth starting some chatter about.

 DC FanDome Deserves To Be A Yearly Event